Teaching English in Colombia – A Guide

 What’s the salary range and how does it compare to the cost of living?

 Salaries for teaching English in Colombia vary dramatically depending on the institution.
 Public schools’ salary is around $500 a month.
 An English institution can pay anything between $680 and $1,180 a month, Universities tend to pay between $1,180 and $1,700 a month.
 Private schools pay by far the most with salaries anywhere between $1,700 and $4,000 a month excluding bonuses, accommodation, visa and accommodation costs, which are also covered by the schools.

-The cost of living in Colombia is relatively low, you can rent a nice apartment in a good area of one of the cities for around $340 a month, accommodation outside of the cities or in the small towns can be as low as $100 a month.
+The cost of living in Colombia is relatively low, so English teachers in Colombia can rent a nice apartment in a good area of one of the cities for around $340 a month, accommodation outside of the cities or in the small towns can be as low as $100 a month.
 Food is cheap with an average meal costing between $2 and $6.

 The only schools offering additional benefits are the private schools which pay teachers; a moving allowance, paid holiday, accommodation, transportation, visa and health benefits.
 Public schools and institutions don’t pay for anything, visa costs, health insurance and additional costs need to be covered by teachers.

 What’s good about living and teaching English in Colombia?